emarsden/pgmacs/doc/src/quickstart.md

 - `POSTGRES_PASSWORD`, `POSTGRESQL_PASSWORD`, `PGPASSWORD`

-These semi-standardized variable names are used by the [official Docker image for PostgreSQL](https://hub.docker.com/_/postgres/), the more sophisticated [Bitnami PostgreSQL image](https://registry.hub.docker.com/r/bitnami/postgresql)) and by the official psql PostgreSQL client.
+These semi-standardized variable names are used by the [official Docker image for PostgreSQL](https://hub.docker.com/_/postgres/) and by the official psql PostgreSQL client.

 ![Screenshot connection widget](img/connect-widget-table-list.gif)

 It will then open the main PGmacs [table-list buffer](table-list.html), which will show you a list of the tables available in the database.

-You can also open PGmacs with a PostgreSQL connection string
+You can also open PGmacs with a PostgreSQL **connection string**

     M-x pgmacs-open-string RET user=myself port=5432 dbname=mydb

+or with a PostgreSQL **connection URI**

+    M-x pgmacs-open-uri RET postgresql://myuser:mysecret@db.example.org/dbname

-or with a PostgreSQL connection URI
+or a connection URI for a local Unix socket connection:

     M-x pgmacs-open-uri RET postgresql://%2Fvar%2Flib%2Fpostgresql/dbname